Financial advisors – are you utilizing digital marketing to promote your services?

 This isn’t to say that you’ll use different tactics for different funnels every single time.
 Content marketing can sometimes help close sales, and PPC campaigns can also be used to drive people to a landing page to capture an opt-in.

-But as we’ve already talked about, it’s important to be thinking about the different funnels you have.
+But as we’ve already talked about, it’s essential to be thinking about the different funnels you have.
 Plus, you need to be able to manage them all, and that can be the hardest part.

 Executing Your Plan